pynashorg/pynashorg.github.com/_posts/2013-02-06-something-about-scopes.md

     bar

 Which brings up an interesting point.
-The Python docs state that "all variables found outside of the innermost scope are read-only" - except that the global state is implemented as a dictionary, so you can do this:
+The Python docs state that "all variables found outside of the innermost scope are read-only" - except that the global namespace is implemented as a dictionary, so you can do this:

     >>> def print_foo():
     ...     foo = 'foo'